Being the “Right Man”

 One of the common denominators of their “Breakthrough” to overcome their entrapment in an awful life, was their good selection of their second husband, the “Right Man”.
-My friend mused about the character traits of the “Right Man”.
+The Book Publisher asked my friend to write a blog post about the character traits of the “Right Man”.
 My friend relied on the sage insights of poets, inspirational leaders, and the Bible to construct the spine of attributes of the “Right Man”.

 A good start is with Kipling urging his son, “Being lied about, don’t deal in lies.
 Or, being hated, don’t give way to hating.
 Yet, don’t look too good, nor talk too wise.”
 Equally spot-on, is Emerson’s observation about “Success”: “Success is to laugh often and much.
 To earn the respect of intelligent people, and the affection of children.
 And to know, that even one life breathed easier, because you have lived.”
 That advice is congruent to Christ saying, “Love one another, as I (Christ) have loved you.”
 (Unconditionally.)

 - “If you are honest, people may deceive you.
 Be honest anyway.